 You open the Field Properties window by pressing the F7 key when you are using a data entry window, for example, 4-2 Payable Invoices/Credits.

-Using the Field Properties window, you can set up the default properties for almost any text box, check box, grid cell, or column within a window.
+Using the Field Properties window, you can set default properties for almost any text box, check box, grid cell, or column in a window.
 You can set the following options: